 This Annual Report on Form 10-K contains "forward-looking statements", as that term is defined in the Private Securities Litigation Reform Act of 1995.
 These include statements regarding our expectations, beliefs, plans or objectives for future operations and anticipated results of operations.
 For this purpose, any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
-Without limiting the foregoing, "believes", "anticipates", "opposes", "plans", "expects", "intends", "may", and other similar expressions are intended to identify forward-looking statements.
+Without limiting the foregoing, "believes", "anticipates", "proposes", "plans", "expects", "intends", "may", and other similar expressions are intended to identify forward-looking statements.
 Such statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or other achievements to be materially different from any future results, performances or achievements expressed or implied by such forward-looking statements.
-Factors that might cause such differences include, but are not limited to, those discussed in the section entitled "Item 1A - Risk Factors" and those discussed in the section entitled "Item 7 - Managements" biscussion and Analysis of Financial Condition and Results of Operations - Caution Concerning Forward-Looking Statements."
+Factors that might cause such differences include, but are not limited to, those discussed in the section entitled "Risk Factors."

-The continued successful commercialization of FIRDAPSE® and FYCOMPA® are highly uncertain.
+The continued successful commercialization of FIRDAPSE[®] (amifampridine), FYCOMPA[®] (perampanel) CIII, and the successful launch and commercialization of AGAMREE[®] (vamorolone) are highly uncertain.
 Factors that will affect our success include the uncertainty of: